 Please note that not all of these exercises below may feel good to you right now and that’s okay.
 Ideally, you will choose 1-2 exercises to start with and progress to the others as you are able to.

 This is not an exhaustive list of exercises either.
 There are of course other exercises to master before you are running up and down the stairs again!
-You can find more of those in the 3 Stair Climbing Secrets Video training mentioned above.
+Find a beginner workout here.

 When doing any type of stair training, please exercise with caution.
 Use support of stable stair railings and wear shoes that have tread on them, especially if you have carpeted stairs.
 Most of these exercises should be done on the bottom step for safety.